Fix & Flip

 The foundation of every profitable flip is the math.
 Before you tour a single property, you need to understand and internalize these formulas:

-- ARV (After-Repair Value): What the property will sell for after renovation, based on comparable sales in the same neighborhood
+- ARV (After-Repair Value): what the property will sell for after renovation, based on comparable sales in the same neighborhood

-- Repair cost estimation: Learn to estimate renovation costs per square foot for different scope levels — cosmetic, moderate, full gut.
+- Repair cost estimation: learn to estimate renovation costs per square foot for different scope levels (cosmetic, moderate, full gut).
 South Florida costs run higher than national averages.

 Use our Fix & Flip Calculator to run deal analysis before you commit to any property.
 If the numbers don't work in the calculator, they won't work in reality.